icerpc/icerpc-docs/pages/icerpc/invocation/service-address.md

 The path of a service address allows the server to route requests to the desired service.

-An absolute service address may include one or more [server addresses](../connection/server-address).
+An absolute service address may include one or more [server addresses][server-addresses].
 These server addresses are used to establish or locate a connection to a server that hosts the service.
 The protocol of a server address is always the same as the protocol of the enclosing service address.

 An absolute service address without a server address can have query parameters.